raketenkater/LOL-report-bot/README.md

 # LOL-report-bot

-This is a Bot that Automates reporting in LOL
+This is a Bot that Automates reporting in LOL to run this run the run.bat

 Currently, only working on client resolution 1280X720